o7-Fire/mossad/content/post/sabaton-to-tax-office-and-back.md

 author: "Itzbenz"
 title: "Sabaton - To Tax Office and Back"
 summary:  "SABATON Founders Ordered To Pay Hundreds Of Thousands Of Dollars To Swedish Tax Agency"
+description: "SABATON Founders Ordered To Pay Hundreds Of Thousands Of Dollars To Swedish Tax Agency"
 tags: [ "music", "IRS", "shitpost"]
 date: "2023-06-28"
 ---